diya0312/Mini_HDFS_Simulation/README.md

 python3 datanode2.py --id dn1 --port 8002 --namenode http://10.144.198.253:5000 --data_dir ./data_dn1
 ```
 - here the namenode ip is 10.144.198.253 with port number 5000

+NOTE:Datanode 1 stores all received file chunks — both encrypted and decrypted — in its local data directory, data_dn1/, allowing verification of chunk storage and replication integrity.

 ### Step 5: Client interface
 You can use either the Web Interface or the Command Line Interface (CLI).